 |AIRPLANE DISASTERS: by Jack Kerouac, early Aug?
 1954, a helpless-witness nightmare

-An indestructible camera relentlessly shows me the feelings of passengers on crashing plane after crashing plane...
+An indestructible camera relentlessly shows me what passengers feel on every crashing plane...

 CAUTION: PAINFUL READING